mhdr-hami/Problem-Solving/README.md

-# My Problem Solving Submissions Editorial #
+# My Problem Solving Submissions & Editorials #
 Hello there! :smiley: If you're searching for a place to learn how to solve problems, and not just find the answers, then I have great news for you :sparkles: - you've come to the right place :books:!

 My name is Mohammadreza, and in this repository, I will do my best to explain my LeetCode submissions.
 I want to clarify that the solution I am sharing is not the only way to solve the problem, and perhaps **not the best** way!
 However, I believe it is easy to code, learn, and remember for future use.
 I'll share my thought process :thought_balloon: as I tackle a problem, and I'll help you follow the same procedure for similar questions.